BCLab-UNM/CPFA-ROS/README.md

 In the ` ~/rover_workspace/CPFA_parameters/` directory you will see a set of files with a `.yaml` extension.
 Each file corresponds to the appropriate resource distribution and have been hand tuned to have parameters that will work for each of those distributions, albeit not optimally.
 * `Result DoWork()`

-  that action in a `Result` struct.
+  Determines what action should be taken by the behaviour and returns that action in a `Result` struct.
 Note that no action is taken in this method, we just determine what needs to be done and pass it back to be executed by the `ROSAdapter`.